ITR for Med Sci 2

 - you should know, however, in which module(s) you might like to register in Year 3 BMSc before you register for your second-year courses because you have to make sure that you register for the appropriate courses in second year

-I'm going into Medical Sciences 2 and I want to complete a BMSc (Honors) degree with an Honors Specialization.
-Can I also complete a Major or Minor?
+You are going into Medical Sciences 2 and want to complete a BMSc (Honors) degree with an Honors Specialization.
+Can you also complete a Major or Minor?

 - Major or Minor in Biology